cssmillie/StrainFinder/README.md

 em = cPickle.load(open(em_file, 'rb'))
 ```

-To access the alignment data:
+To access the alignment data in an EM object:
 ```
 em.data # data object
 em.data.x # alignment data, dim = (M x L x 4)
 ```

-To access the estimates:
+To access the estimates in an EM object:
 ```
 em.estimates # list of estimate objects
 em.select_best_estimates(1) # estimate with best likelihood
 ```

-To access the strain genotypes
+To access the strain genotypes of an estimate:
 ```
 em.estimates[0].p # genotypes of first estimate, dim = (N x L x 4)
 em.estimates[0].p.get_genotypes() # fasta format
 ```

-To access the strain frequencies
+To access the strain frequencies of an estimate:
 ```
 em.estimates[0].z # frequencies of first estimate, dim = (M x N)
 ```